Reducing patients’ anxiety while waiting in the ER

 • Unhelpful or rude medical staff

-Of course, statistics can convey only so much about human experience, so I interviewed six survey participants, discussing their pain points in depth.
+Of course, statistics can convey only so much about human experience, so I contacted survey respondents to see if they’d be willing to discuss their pain points in depth.
+Six agreed.

 Subject characteristics: